Personal profile

 Biography

-Dr Maura Farrell is a Senior Lecturer in the School of Geography, Archaeology and Irish Studies at the University of Galway.
+Professor Maura Farrell is a Professor in the School of Geography, Archaeology and Irish Studies at the University of Galway.
 Her teaching and research are rooted in Rural and Agricultural Geography, with a central focus on rural gender studies, rural development, land use, agricultural change, and the socio-economic resilience of rural communities.
 A significant strand of her work explores the role of women as innovators in agriculture and rural life, positioning gender as a key lens through which rural transformation is understood and addressed.

 Dr Farrell is a recognised leader in European research and innovation, having served as Lead Coordinator or Principal Investigator on multiple major EU Horizon-funded projects.
 She currently leads the €3 million FLIARA project (Female-Led Innovation in Agriculture and Rural Areas), a Horizon Europe initiative spanning ten countries, which investigates and supports the contributions of women to rural and agri-food innovation.
 She also acts as Principal Investigator at Galway for PREMIERE, another Horizon Europe project focused on participatory governance and stakeholder engagement in research design.
 Over the past decade, she has contributed to and led a series of high-impact European projects addressing rural regeneration, spatial justice, territorial inequalities, land use, and the bioeconomy, projects that have collectively shaped rural policy and practice at national and EU levels.